bloominstituteoftechnology/node-api3-guided-solution/README.md

 Note that we can use more than one local `middleware`.
 We are using `restricted` and `only()` so we need to add both headers.

-Test without with different combinations of _authorization_ and _name_ headers.
+Test with different combinations of _authorization_ and _name_ headers.

 ## Write Error Handling Middleware